Prunella Clough: Career

 Although Clough worked predominantly as a painter, she was also an accomplished printmaker.
 Clough created lithographs early in her career, and from the early 1960s often worked at the Curwen Studio in Plaistow.
 Throughout her career, Clough also made a number of assemblages from found objects that she gathered on her trips to industrial sites, the extent of which only became clear when these were discovered in her studio after her death.

 Clough's work enjoyed increasing recognition from the 1970s onwards, with exhibitions at the Serpentine Gallery in 1976, followed by shows at the Warwick Arts Trust, the Camden Arts Centre and Kettle's Yard.
 From 1988 Clough was represented by Annely Juda Fine Art.
 In 1999, the year of her death, she was awarded the Jerwood Prize for Painting, and in 2007 she received a retrospective exhibition at Tate Britain.

-Prunella Clough is recognized as an accomplished artist, yet did not become as famous as some of her peers.
-A contributing factor to this was her love of privacy.
-She also was very generous in regards to money and her art.
-She would let people reproduce her work, but did not want money for it.
-When she sold or gave away a painting, she did not try to exercise authority or ownership over it anymore.
+Clough is recognised as an accomplished artist, although she did not achieve the same level of fame as some of her contemporaries.
+Her preference for privacy contributed to this relative lack of public recognition.
+She was also known for her generosity, both with money and with her art.
+She frequently allowed others to reproduce her work without seeking payment.
+When she sold or gave away a painting, she did not attempt to retain any control or rights over it.

-Artistic Style
+Artistic style

-Prunella Clough's paintings often share a mild or neutral colour palette, sometimes with punctuating strong or harsh colors.
+Clough's paintings often share a mild or neutral colour palette, sometimes with punctuating strong or harsh colors.
 Clough cites the weather in England as the probable cause for this trend.
 Clough often made changes to her paintings after she had begun working on them.
 In doing this she left traces of the old lines and shapes, creating a many-layered surface.
 Her actual painting techniques furthered this by adding more texture.
-“Clough employed thick impasto, she daubed, she scraped, she gauged and scratched, she obliterated, experimenting with a variety of mixed media”.
+"Clough employed thick impasto, she daubed, she scraped, she gauged and scratched, she obliterated, experimenting with a variety of mixed media".
 Gerard Hastings has described how Clough used a variety of tools and materials to apply paint to her canvas and create a variety of visual effects, including sandpaper, wire wool, rollers, wallpaper scrapers, and pieces of wire mesh.
 She would sometimes mix textured materials like sand into her paint.

 Clough's paintings gave unique views of everyday features of the urban landscape.
 Prunella Clough sometimes took photographs of her subject matter, but more important to her was the memory of the experience of seeing something.

 "Her subjects are closely observed details and scenes from the landscape.
 The images are combined and filtered through memory, and evolve through a slow process of layering and re-working."

-In an interview with Bryan Robertson she said, “I work from the subject matter, things perceived, and the things that I see tend to be somewhat murky”.
+In an interview with Bryan Robertson she said, "I work from the subject matter, things perceived, and the things that I see tend to be somewhat murky".